VhutaliM/bright_coffee_shop_case_study/README.md

 ---

 ## 💡 Key Insights
 - Sales are relatively evenly distributed across all three stores
+- Sales declined between the 27th and 31st
+- Late morning is the peak sales period , highest customer activity and revenue occur during this time
-- Certain product categories drive most of the revenue
+- Certain product categories drive most of the revenue such as tea and coffee
-- Peak sales occur at specific times of day
-- Some stores underperform compared to others
-- Customer behavior varies by day of the week
+- Customer behavior varies by day of the week with monday having the most sales

 ---

 ## 📊 Business Recommendations
-- Optimize underperforming stores
+- Maintain consistency across stores by standardizing best practices in service, product quality, and operations
-- Use peak hours for promotions and upselling
+- Use high and low peak hours for promotions and upselling
 - Focus on high-performing products
-- Adjust staffing based on demand patterns
+- Increase staff during peak late morning hours
 - Use targeted marketing strategies
+  - Introduce promotions during the 27th–31st dip
+  - Apply loyalty programs and limited-time offers

 ---